5 Surefire Signs You're Finally Ready For A Serious Relationship

 When you ask yourself, “Am I ready for a serious relationship?” what you are usually questioning is whether you have all the resources you need to be able to reciprocally care for someone, and whether the person you have met also has theirs.
 You can fool yourself into thinking you are ready for a serious relationship when you are actually seeking validation or companionship.
 These relationships usually do not last very long.
 That's why it's good to approach a serious relationship with some caution and lots of time for introspection.

 When you are ready for a serious relationship, your perspective on dating shifts.
 You know that connection is important, but so is being in the same place.
 You suddenly understand, more than ever, that so much of whether a relationship works or not comes down to timing.
 You also understand that previous, perhaps short-lived, relationships were preparing you for something long term.
-Although you might have been casually dating, you suddenly realize that you are prepared to be there for someone long term, and that you are prepared to allow someone to also be there for you.
+Although you might have been casually dating, you suddenly realize that you are prepared to be there for someone long term and that you are prepared to allow someone to also be there for you.
 Everyone is different, but when you are ready, it might feel something like this:

 1. You Know There Is Room In Your Life For Another Person